USEPA/CMAQ/CCTM/docs/Release_Notes/Gas-Phase_Dep_H2O2_HACET_OrgNtr_s07tic_Species.md

 ## Significance and Impact

 Deposition rates were compared to observations of concentrations and deposition velocities measured during SOAS by Nguyen et al. (2015).
-The largest changes occured for H2O2 (HO2H in SAPRC) in which dry deposition velocities at midday increased from approx 3 cm/s to 5 cm/s (consistent with measurements).
+The largest changes occured for H2O2 (HO2H in SAPRC) in which dry deposition velocities at midday increased from approximately 3 cm/s to 5 cm/s (consistent with measurements).
 The bias in H2O2 concentration was reduced from 238% to 113%.

 HACET deposition velocities at midday increased from 0.6 cm/s to 2 cm/s.
 The bias in HACET decreased from 26% to 15%.

 HPALD was not deposited in v5.1.
 Deposition velocities predicted for HPALD in CMAQ v5.2 are low (1 cm/s) compared to measurements (>2 cm/s) at midday.
 The overestimate in HPALD at night improved signifcantly with the added deposition.

-The deposition velocity of NISOPOOH decreased to just under 2 cm/s at midday (consistent with observation of INP) which increased the bias in concentration slightly.
+The deposition velocity of NISOPOOH decreased to just under 2 cm/s at midday (consistent with observation of INP), slightly increasing the bias in concentration.

-The deposition velocity of PROPNN increased to approx 2 cm/s at midday (consistent with observations) with little effect on gas-phase predicted PROPNN concentrations.
+The deposition velocity of PROPNN increased to approximately 2 cm/s at midday (consistent with observations) with little effect on gas-phase predicted PROPNN concentrations.

 ## Affected Files: